Pseudo-Hamiltonian neural networks for learning partial differential equations: Numerical experiments

-Figure \ref{fig:kdv} gives a demonstration of one of the main qualitative features of the PHNN models: we can remove the force and dissipation from the model and still get and accurate solution of the system without these.
-We also extract the external force part from the baseline model by
+Figures \ref{fig:kdv_std_5000} and \ref{fig:kdv_std} demonstrate one of the main qualitative features of the PHNN models: we can remove the force and dissipation from the model and still get an accurate solution of the system without these.
+In these figures, we have also extracted the external force part from the baseline model by

 This works here, since the external force is independent of the solution states and the integrals are zero when $u=0$, but it would not be an option in general.
-Moreover, the same trick applied to the general PHNN model would give a better model of the external force than the one displayed in Figure \ref{fig:kdv}; this is due to the advantage of knowing that $f$ is not dependent on the state.
-Furthermore, we note that there is no way to separate the conservation and dissipation terms of the baseline model.
+Moreover, we note that there is no way to separate the conservation and dissipation terms of the baseline model.
+This can however be done with the PHNN models, so that we also have a model for the energy-preserving KdV equation.

-The general PHNN model is more sensitive to variations in the initialization of the learnable parameters of the model, an issue we discuss further in Section \ref{sec:stability}.
-Hence we get a large average MSE from these models, as evident in Table \ref{tab:kdv} and Figure \ref{fig:kdv_std}, although the best models perform quite well, as seen in \ref{fig:kdv}.
-We note also that it might be slightly ill-advised to judge the performance of models of wave equations purely by the MSE, since this will often be dominated by the waves being out of phase and not capture how well the shape of the waves are kept.
+When the external force is explicitly dependent on time, we are generally not able to learn a model that is accurate beyond the temporal domain of the training data.
+For autonomous systems, we can make due with less training data.
+Consider thus instead of \eqref{eq:kdvf} the external force

+We train models for \eqref{eq:forcedkdvburgers} with this $f$, where now we have training sets consisting of $60$ states, from solutions obtained at every time step $\Delta t=0.1$ from $t=0$ to $t=0.5$.
+As can be seen in figures \ref{fig:kdv_time_fx} and \ref{fig:kdv_std_fx}, the PHNN models perform better than the baseline model, and especially so with increasing time.
+The worst-performing baseline models become unstable before the final test time $t=4$.
+We also see that the most general PHNN model struggles to correctly separate the external force from the viscosity term with this amount of training data.
+However, this is not an issue when the model is informed that the force is purely dependent on the spatial variable.